umstek/handpicked/software.md

 1. https://jsoneditoronline.org/: or just use vscode.

+## Database Clients

+1. HeidiSQL: A free client for postgres, mysql etc.
+2. MongoDBCompass: Official client for MongoDB

 ## Password managers

 1. Bitwarden: password manager for all platforms and browsers; has a vault for notes, and a built-in password generator.